Seventh and Eighth Grade Homeroom, Fifth-Eighth Grade Science Teacher

-Seventh and Eighth Grade Homeroom, Social Studies and Math Teacher
+Fifth and Sixth Grade Homeroom, Social Studies and Math Teacher, Virtual Camp Teacher

 Kalyan is one of Odyssey’s founding teachers, and he first came to teaching after a series of adventures, including traveling and living in Japan and considering monkhood in Nicaragua.
 When he visited a Long Island alternative elementary school, he was so enraptured(?) by their joy and excitement that his life goals shifted from the monkhood to working in alternative education.
 His passion is to help children discover and honor their inherent brilliant selves and use those gifts to add to a vibrant community.